code-star/rxjs-7-and-beyond/article/article.md

 ## Other noteworthy changes

-- Memory usage reduced in most operators by not retaining outer values,
+- Memory usage [reduced](https://github.com/ReactiveX/rxjs/pull/5610) in most operators by not retaining outer values,
-- Improved typings for `filter`, `groupBy`, `combineLatest`,
+- Improved typings for `filter`, `groupBy` and `combineLatest`,
-- Improved TestScheduler which now accepts marble diagrams,
+- Improved TestScheduler which now accepts marble diagrams (more about this in a later post),
-- Wwhole bunch of bugs are fixed,
+- Whole bunch of bugs fixed,
 - A few [breaking changes](https://github.com/ReactiveX/rxjs/blob/master/CHANGELOG.md).

 ## When can I use all this? 😍

 Right now!
-At the time of this writing, `7.0.0-beta.9` is out and ready to use.
+At the time of this writing version `7.0.0-beta.9` is out and ready to use.
 It's very stable already, but it can still contain some bugs.

 The original plan for releasing RxJS 7 was by the end of 2020.
 This is delayed to early 2021 to be able to finish the TypeScript typings and updated documentation.